 When Is My Dog Likely to Feel Embarrassed?

 In fact, as we discovered, they probably aren’t feeling embarrassed even when made to pose with a sign.
-If someone laughs at your dog when they do something silly, your dog is more likely to be confused.
-In fact, if you laugh at a dog after they are shaved funny, fart, or poop, it’s more likely you startled a dog into a reaction.
+If someone laughs at your dog when they do something silly—your dog is more likely to be confused.
+In fact, if you laugh at a dog after they are shaved funny, farting, or pooping, it’s more likely you startled a dog into a reaction.